ThoughtWorksInc/treadmill/docs/source/aws_manual.rst

 Other values can be overwritten if required.

-This will create IPA Server.
+This will spin up IPA Server.

 Initialize LDAP